St. Matthew's University

 St. Matthew's University (SMU) is a private medical school located on Grand Cayman, Cayman Islands in the Caribbean.
 SMU has a School of Medicine and a School of Veterinary Medicine, which confer Doctor of Medicine (MD) and Doctor of Veterinary Medicine (DVM) degrees, respectively.
-St. Matthew's University is owned by R3 Education, Inc., which is part of Global University Systems, which also owns Saba University School of Medicine and Medical University of the Americas.
+St. Matthew's University is owned by Global University Systems, which also owns Saba University School of Medicine and Medical University of the Americas.

+History

+St. Matthew's University was established in 1997 on the island of Ambergris Caye, Belize, by physician Dr. Michael Harris.
+In 2002, the university relocated its campus and operations to Grand Cayman in the Cayman Islands.

+Following its relocation, the university expanded its academic scope by establishing the School of Veterinary Medicine in 2005.
+In 2021, the institution was acquired by the corporate education group Global University Systems (GUS), which manages its current financial and strategic operations.